benkoo/UserKBDeployment/README.md

 After VirtualBox installation, please install Vagrant:
 [Vagrant Download]

-Note: For Mac OS X, It is preferred to have Big Sur 11.2.3 version running on your host machine.
-Prior versions seems to have issues with Vagrant.
+Note: For Mac OS X, It is preferred to have Big Sur 11.2.3 version or later running on your host machine.
+Prior versions such as 11.1 seems to have issues with Vagrant.